ECCC-MSC/open-data/docs/msc-data/climate_cangrd/readme_cangrd_en.md

 The [end-user licence for Environment and Climate Change Canada's data servers](../../licence/readme_en.md) specifies the conditions of use of this data.

+### MSC Open Data Service Usage Policy

+The [MSC Open Data Service Usage Policy](../../usage-policy/readme_en.md) determines what constitutes an acceptable use of MSC Open Data services and provides users best practices for optimal use.

 ### Metadata

 The [metadata of the Canadian Gridded Temperature and Precipitation Anomalies are available on the Open Government Portal](https://open.canada.ca/data/en/dataset/3d4b68a5-13bc-48bb-ad10-801128aa6604)